Zalexanninev15/Jetpack-Downgrader/README.md

 1. To a file **path.txt** you must specify the path to the game.
 For example: D:\TEST\STEAM_SA
 2. Download [cache.exe](https://drive.google.com/file/d/1LnuJBKXT2mLJsPGk4_6WBtRjewbr3n8d/view) and copy this file to SADRW2 folder.
 Run this file and wait...

-In **config.ini**, you can specify some parameters for the app, it is not recommended to change something if you do not know what each variable is responsible for and what are the values
+In **config.ini**, you can specify some settings for this app, it is not recommended to change something if you do not know what each variable is responsible for and what are the values

 ### Settings in config.ini